Sam Evans (television personality)

-Sam Evans is a Welsh reality television star, footballer and disability activist.
+Sam Evans is a British reality television star, footballer and disability activist from Llanelli, Wales.
 He is best known for winning the fourteenth series of Big Brother UK.

 Television career

 In 2012 Evans was a contestant on the daytime game show Deal or No Deal.
 He won £7,000 and week's holiday for two in Egypt.

 In 2013 Evans entered the fourteenth series of Big Brother UK, which he won.
 Evans was the second Welsh housemate to win the series after series nine winner, Rachel Rice.
 Evans was the third disabled housemate in Big Brother UK history, as he was born with 70-80% hearing loss.
 He won the show on day 68 winning the £100,000 cash prize, after his victory he announced he intended to return to work in his original job as a stock assistant at Debenhams.
 After his appearance on Big Brother, he became a regular guest on Big Brother after show; Big Brother's Bit on the Side.

-In 2014 Evans took part in the S4C Welsh reality television series, Cariad@iaith:love4language, learning to speak the Welsh language, alongside other Welsh celebrities.
+In 2014 Evans took part in the S4C reality television series, Cariad@iaith:love4language, learning to speak the Welsh language, alongside other Welsh celebrities.